shawntabrizi/substrate-contracts-workshop/2/creating-the-erc20-template.md

 Creating the ERC20 Template
 ===

-We are going to start another ink! project for this new ERC20 token contract we will build.
+We are going to start another ink! project to build an ERC20 token contract.

 Back in your working directory, run: